zapta/simple_stepper_motor_analyzer/README_new.md

 **NOTE:** The only requirement for proper wiring is that the two wires of one coil should go through pins pair 1,2 and the two wires of the other coil should go through pin pair 3,4.
 The Analyzer doesn't care about the +/- polarity of the wires in each pair, nor does it care which of the two pass-through connectors is on the controller side and which one is on the stepper side.

-**TRIVIA:**: The pin out and the connector type of the Analyzer follows the Duet3D conventions, except that is uses right angle connector to save space.
+**TRIVIA:**: The pin-out and the connector type of the Analyzer follows the Duet3D conventions, except that is uses right angle connector to save space.

 ---
 ## The Home Page